 So far, 36 planets have been discovered in Virgo, orbiting 28 stars.
 Three of these stars are visible to the naked eye.
 The brightest of these stars is HD 110014, with a magnitude of 4.66.
 It is a K2III orange giant, with a massive gas giant 11 times the mass of Jupiter has been found orbiting this star.
 The system is very far away at a distance of 318 light years.

 Just slightly dimmer, with a magnitude of 4.74, 61 Virginis, has been found to have three planets in orbit around it.
 It is a G7V yellow main sequence star, similar to our Sun, and it is quite close (in astronomical terms), only 27 light years away.

 The star 70 Virginis, with a magnitude of 4.98 is faint, but still visible to the naked eye on a dark night.
 It is a G5V yellow main sequence star, once again similar to our Sun, 59 light years away, and has one planet six times larger than Jupiter.

 Virgo also contains possibly the most unique planetary system found so far.
-The star at the centre of this system is designated PSR B1257+12, and it emits no light in the visible spectrum.
-It is a pulsar, the rapidly spinning, impossibly dense remnant of a supernova - the explosion of a giant star.
+The star at the centre of this system is designated PSR B1257+12, and it emits almost no light in the visible spectrum.
+It is a pulsar, the rapidly spinning, impossibly dense core remnant of a supernova - the explosion of a giant star.
 Pulsars are highly magnetized and emit powerful radio signals.
 Abnormalities in the signals from a pulsar in Virgo were first noticed in 1990, and after sixteen years of observations, in 2006 scientists were able to confirm the abnormalities were caused by three planets in orbit around the pulsar.
-Three small, rocky, possibly Earth-like planets.
+Three small, rocky, possibly Earth-sized planets.
 There's no telling what kind of spectacular auroras would be created by the powerful electromagnetic waves emitted by the pulsar.
 The skies of these planets could be a spectacular kalaidescope of shifting colours.
 The bad news is that no life as we know it could possibly exist anywhere near the lethal radiation of a pulsar.
-The good news (for us) is that all that radiation is very far away from us, at a distance of 1000 light years.
+The good news (for us) is that all that radiation is very far away, at a distance of about 1000 light years.